influxdata/docs-v2/content/influxdb/cloud/reference/internals/security.md

 Users also have the option to use “social sign-on” with their existing Google or Microsoft accounts for authentication.
 API access within custom applications requires an authentication token.
 Tokens belong to an organization and are mapped to InfluxDB permissions within the organization as defined when the token is created.
-For more information on the types of tokens and ways to create them, please refer to our [documentation](/influxdb/cloud/security/tokens/).
+For more information on the types of tokens and ways to create them, see [Manage authentication tokens](/influxdb/cloud/security/tokens/).

 ### Role-based access controls (RBAC)